-Discussion: Steve Werthman stated that he read through both the 2018 iteration of the Governance Charter along with the updated version.
-His view is that there is confusion between the Continuum of Care membership and the Continuum of Care Board and the relationship between the two entities.
-He also stated that with the addition of the Homeless Provider and Stakeholders' Council (HPSC) language, is a role assigned to the HPSC that was not originally intended from inception.
-Mr. Werthman pointed out language regarding the responsibilities for funding recommendations, which was not in the original resolution that created the board, seems to further limit HPSC's role .
+Discussion: Steve Werthman stated that he read through both the 2018 iteration of the Charter along with the updated version.
+His view is that there is confusion between the Continuum of Care and the Continuum of Care Board and the relationship between the two entities.
+He also stated that with the addition of the Homeless Provider and Stakeholders' Council (HPSC) language, a role has been assigned to the HPSC that was not originally intended.
+Mr. Werthman pointed out language to the responsibilities for funding recommendation, which was not in the original resolution that created the board, seems to further limit HPSC's role in terms of funding recommendations.
 Mr. Werthman suggested that the document be approved today with a caveat to bring the document back in a month with additional reviews.